methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-09-27-vsphere-drs-invocation-error.md

 ---
   title: vSphere DRS Invocation Error
   date: 2013-09-27 12:49:23
-excerpt: "I just came across this for the first time in one of my vSphere 5.1 HA-DRS clusters.
-One of my clusters had an error saying \"DRS invocation not completed.\""
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I just came across this for the first time in one of my vSphere 5.1 HA-DRS clusters.
 One of my clusters had an error saying "DRS invocation